leoloso/gatowebsites/content/docs/guides/deep/fetching-dynamically-structured-data.md

 ---
 title: Fetching dynamically-structured data
-metaDesc: In WordPress, we can fetch nested levels of data (i.e. entities which contain children items of the same type).
+description: In WordPress, we can fetch nested levels of data (i.e. entities which contain children items of the same type).
 How do we deal with this situation in GraphQL?
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 200
 ---